blaenk/site/content/notes/distributed-systems.md

 +++
-title = "Scalability"
+title = "Distributed Systems"
 date = 2018-03-07
+aliases = ["/notes/scalability"]

 [note]
 kind = "concept"
 +++

-Notes about system scalability from resources such as the amazingly wonderful book _Designing Data-Intensive Applications_ by Martin Kleppmann.
+Notes about the system design of scalable distributed systems from resources such as the amazingly wonderful book _Designing Data-Intensive Applications_ by Martin Kleppmann.

 <nav id="toc"></nav>